Here’s a video on Medicare Part B in 2024:

-Part B is optional, but if you rely on Medicare for primary coverage, then it is strongly recommended in order to ensure full coverage of your health care needs.
+Part B is optional, but if you rely on Medicare for primary coverage, it is strongly recommended to ensure complete coverage of your healthcare needs.
 Even if you have private insurance and do not rely on Medicare, you can use Part B in coordination with your coverage to reduce spending.

 Who is Eligible for Medicare Part B?

 Additionally, if you don’t enroll during the initial period, you will face a Part B penalty.
-The Part B monthly premium will continue to increase until your eventual enrollment, should you choose to at a later time.
-The premium increases 10 percent for every year that you don’t enroll while eligible.
+The Part B monthly premium will continue to increase until your eventual enrollment, should you choose to later.
+The premium increases by 10 percent for every year that you don’t enroll while eligible.

 Part B covers many of the more expensive services that can occur during your hospital stay.
-This includes procedures like surgery, radiation, chemotherapy, dialysis, diagnostic imaging, among others.
+This includes procedures like surgery, radiation, chemotherapy, dialysis, and diagnostic imaging, among others.
 Part B includes many preventive medical services such as doctor visits, ambulance rides, screenings, and diagnostic tests.
 It also covers preventative care like colonoscopies, mammograms, flu shots, and in some cases chiropractic care.
 Special Medicare drug plan is drafted in highly exclusive circumstances.

-These are the services and supplies used for diagnosis and treatment of medical conditions within standard medical practice.
+These are the services and supplies used to diagnose and treat medical conditions within standard medical practice.
 Also included are medical equipment, such as wheelchairs, hospital beds, and oxygen equipment.

-This refers to health care that either prevents illness or detects it at the earliest stage possible for optimal treatment.
-In most cases, you will not have to pay anything for preventive services if your health care provider agrees to accept the payment amount Medicare approves for the service.
+This refers to health care that either prevents illness or detects it at the earliest stage possible for optimal medical attention.
+In most cases, the patient will not have to pay anything for preventive services if your healthcare provider agrees to accept the payment amount Medicare approves for the service.

 Diagnostic tests included are MRIs, CT scans, EKGs, and X-rays.
 Covered screenings often include pap tests, HIV screening, glaucoma tests, hearing tests, diabetes screening, and colorectal cancer screenings.